Home >

 Dr. Sterman, a prominent analyst of risk perception and management at the Sloan School, has devised various tools akin to flight simulators to help corporate leaders understand the nature of a variety of problems and choose among various remedies.
 He recently turned this approach to climate, which he says bears much more resemblance to deficit spending and the national debt than it does to 20th-century-style pollution problems like acid rain.

 Stopping the increase in CO2 and other greenhouse gas emissions ... will that reduce the amount of CO2 in the atmosphere or stop global temperature increases?
-What do you think? ____________________
+What do you think?

 See the MIT System Dynamics Group Greenhouse Gas Emissions Simulator that explains "Bathtub Dynamics and Climate Change."
 It provides a personal examination of the dynamics of bathtubs and atmospheric concentrations of greenhouse gasses.
-You'd think we'd know about bathtub dynamics .. but we don't because our mental models are deficient ... that is, WRONG. __________
+You'd think we'd know about bathtub dynamics .. but we don't because our mental models are deficient ... that is, WRONG.

 Global Warming: An Inconvenient-to-Understand Truth